-All board or oversight group members must be provided with, and read, the Arts Council's Transfer Programme (NPO) guidance and the 2023-26 NPO guidance for applicants (which formed the basis of original applications), your organisation's application, the funding agreement with the organisation (including its terms and conditions) and this Relationship Framework.
+All board or oversight group members must be provided with, and read, the Arts Council's applicant guidance for NPOs 2023-26, your organisation's NPO application, the funding agreement with the organisation (including its terms and conditions) and this Relationship Framework.
+Members should also have read Let's Create and the Arts Council's 2021-2024 Delivery Plan.
 It remains the responsibility of the directors, other officers, and all those directing an organisation's affairs to ensure that it properly fulfils its legal duties.
 The board must report any potential breaches of the terms and conditions to the Arts Council at the earliest opportunity.